Sugar Consumption is “The New Smoking”

 Live in Your OcularPrime:

-So how much sugar consumption is too much?
+How much sugar is too much?
 It depends on how much fructose the liver can process.
 An active lifestyle will help your liver function properly, but today’s diets are filled with so much refined sugar, it’s hard to be sure what’s happening on our insides.
 You might think you’re drinking a healthy juice or eating “low-fat” foods and your body can still be overwhelmed by sugar.

 So that’s all I’ll say for now.
 You can get a better explanation of this topic by watching Fed Up, a documentary which focuses on the cause of obesity in the United States.
 You can also keep track of the recent efforts of Dr. Robert Lustig, who’s researched the topic extensively.